codevise/cert_watch/README.md

 * Resque jobs to renew and install certificates.
 * A mixin for models with a `cname` attribute to request certificats on attribute change.
+* Rake tasks to reinstall certificates on a fresh server

 Optionally: